-David's escape at night from an upper story window of his house (to see link click Ap - Sha'ul Tries to Kill David) sets the scene for this psalm.
+David's escape at night from an upper story window of his house (to see link click Ct - Sha'ul Tries to Kill David) sets the scene for this psalm.
 David was in the presence of a gathering cloud.
 When we first encounter David in Sha'ul's presence as a young man, he came and stood before the king.
-Sha'ul loved him greatly, and David became his armor-bearer (First Samuel 16:21).
+Sha'ul loved him greatly, and David became his armor-bearer (16:21).
 But jealousy set in when the women sang, "Sha'ul has slain his thousands," and "David his tens of thousands."
-From that time on Sha'ul kept a fearful eye on David (First Samuel 18:7-9).
-But Sha'ul was afraid of David, because ADONAI was with David, but had departed from Sha'ul (First Samuel 18:10-12).
-Then he stood in awe of him (First Samuel 18:15); then he was even more afraid (First Samuel 18:29).
-Sha'ul, tried to pin David to the wall with his spear while he was playing the lyre.
+From that time on Sha'ul kept a fearful eye on David (18:7-9).
+But Sha'ul was afraid of David, because ADONAI was with David, but had departed from Sha'ul (18:10-12).
+Then he stood in awe of him (18:15); then he was even more afraid (18:29).
+Sha'ul, tried kill David with his spear while he was playing the lyre.
 But David eluded him as Sha'ul drove the spear into the wall.
-That night David made good his escape (First Samuel 19:8-10).
-Therefore, he sent men to David's house to watch it and to kill him in the morning
+That night David made good his escape (19:8-10).
+Therefore, he sent men to David's house to watch it and to kill him in the morning (19:11).

-(First Samuel 19:11).
 Can you see the cloud relentlessly rising over the horizon ready to burst at any time?